samdunk47/python-wordle/README.md

 # Python Wordle

-This is replica of wordle made in Python with pygame, graphically
+This a wordle game, made graphically in Python with the Pygame library.
+It includes the app script 'app.py' and a few text/font/csv files in the assets folder.

 By Sam Chandler

 # Running

-Run the "main.py" module
+Run the "app.py" module